oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/conformance.md

 The library MAY implement an option to retrieve the keys unsorted.

-### Conformance Clause 5: OpenEoX Core Basic Validator
+### Conformance Clause 8: OpenEoX Core Library with Basic Validation

-A program satisfies the "OpenEoX Core Basic Validator" conformance profile if the program:
+A OpenEoX Core Library satisfies the "OpenEoX Core Library with Basic Validation" conformance profile if the OpenEoX Core Library:

-* reads JSON objects and performs a check against the JSON schema.
-* performs all mandatory tests as given in section [sec](#mandatory-tests).
-* does not change the OpenEoX Core Information.

-A OpenEoX Core Basic Validator MAY provide one or more additional functions:

-* Only run one or more selected mandatory tests.
-* Apply quick fixes as specified in the standard.
-* Apply additional quick fixes as implemented by the vendor.

-### Conformance Clause 6: OpenEoX Core Extended Validator

-A OpenEoX Core Basic Validator satisfies the "OpenEoX Core Extended Validator" conformance profile if the OpenEoX Core Basic Validator:
+* satisfies the "OpenEoX Core Library" conformance profile.
 * satisfies the "OpenEoX Core Basic Validator" conformance profile.
-* additionally performs all recommended tests as given in section [sec](#recommended-tests).
-* provides a function that allows to specify tests for which test results of warning are reported as error.

-A OpenEoX Core Extended Validator MAY provide an additional function to only run one or more selected recommended tests.
+* validates the OpenEoX Core Information before output according to the "OpenEoX Core Basic Validator" and presents the validation result accordingly.
+* provide a function to validate the data structure in its current state according to the "OpenEoX Core Basic Validator" and presents the validation result accordingly.

+A OpenEoX Core Library does not satisfies the "OpenEoX Core Library with Basic Validation" conformance profile if the OpenEoX Core
+Library uses an external library or program for the "OpenEoX Core Basic Validator" part and does not enforce its presence.

-### Conformance Clause 7: OpenEoX Core Full Validator
+### Conformance Clause 9: OpenEoX Core Library with Extended Validation

-A OpenEoX Core Extended Validator satisfies the "OpenEoX Core Full Validator" conformance profile if the OpenEoX Core Extended Validator:
+A OpenEoX Core Library satisfies the "OpenEoX Core Library with Extended Validation" conformance profile if the OpenEoX Core Library:

+* satisfies the "OpenEoX Core Library" conformance profile.
 * satisfies the "OpenEoX Core Extended Validator" conformance profile.
-* additionally performs all guidance tests as given in section [sec](#guidance-tests).
-* provides a function that allows to specify tests for which test results of information are reported as warning.
-* provides a function that allows to specify tests for which test results of information are reported as error.

-A OpenEoX Core Full Validator MAY provide an additional function to only run one or more selected guidance tests.
+* validates the OpenEoX Core Information before output according to the "OpenEoX Core Extended Validator" and presents the validation result accordingly.
+* provide a function to validate the data structure in its current state according to the "OpenEoX Core Extended Validator" and presents the validation result accordingly.

+A OpenEoX Core Library does not satisfies the "OpenEoX Core Library with Extended Validation" conformance profile if the OpenEoX Core
+Library uses an external library or program for the "OpenEoX Core Extended Validator" part and does not enforce its presence.

+### Conformance Clause 10: OpenEoX Core Library with Full Validation

+A OpenEoX Core Library satisfies the "OpenEoX Core Library with Extended Validation" conformance profile if the OpenEoX Core Library:

+* satisfies the "OpenEoX Core Library" conformance profile.
+* satisfies the "OpenEoX Core Full Validator" conformance profile.
+* validates the OpenEoX Core Information before output according to the "OpenEoX Core Full Validator" and presents the validation result accordingly.
+* provide a function to validate the data structure in its current state according to the "OpenEoX Core Full Validator" and presents the validation result accordingly.

+A OpenEoX Core Library does not satisfies the "OpenEoX Core Library with Full Validation" conformance profile if the OpenEoX Core
+Library uses an external library or program for the "OpenEoX Core Full Validator" part and does not enforce its presence.

 -------